 RAM above 1 MB.
-Most software that can use it, such as Windows, requires that extended memory be under the control of an XMM.
+Most software that can use it, such as the Windows operating system, requires that extended memory be under the control of an XMM.
 See also conventional memory, expanded memory, memory manager, and XMM.

 external cache memory